 Digital X-rays are so sensitive that they can reveal conditions not observable with traditional X-rays, and images are immediately available so the dentist can assess and diagnose quickly, decreasing waiting time.
 The best thing about digital X-rays is not only that they give the dentist a great amount of insight into the patient’s oral structure, but they do not expose the children to high levels of radiation in the process.
 With digital X-rays, there is a staggering lower radiation reading compared to their original counterparts, with some reports showing 90 to 99 percent less radiation.

-Parents should take their children to receive oral checkups once every 6 months – or as needed depending on the child’s oral cleaning habits as well as their diet.
-Regularly receiving oral x-rays will help the dentists at Kids Choice give better preventative care for your child, picking up problem conditions before they develop into conditions that require more invasive procedures as well as being less harmful on the parent’s wallet.
+Parents should take their children to receive oral checkups once every six months or as needed, depending on the child’s oral cleaning habits as well as their diet.
+Regularly receiving oral X-rays will help the dentists at Kids Choice Dental give better preventative care for your child, picking up problem conditions before they develop into conditions that require more invasive procedures as well as being less harmful on the parent’s wallet.

 The fine detail of digital X-rays enable dentists to notice and diagnose such things as bone loss, tumors, cysts, abscesses, developmental abnormalities, infection in the tooth nerve, cracks in existing fillings and hard-to see tooth decay between teeth.